 To make the marshmallow frosting

-- Place the marshmallows into a heatproof bowl and place over a saucepan of barely simmering water.
+- First of all, place the marshmallows into a heatproof bowl and place over a saucepan of barely simmering water.

 - As the marshmallows melt it is important to keep stirring continuously.